-- Modules and credits awarded to each module are the same in Years 1 and therefore, there will be an opportunity for students to 'step down' at this point. - The final opportunity for 'step down' will be at the end of semester one in year 3.
-At this point the students can progress to complete the hours and credits for a single registration. - 3 Exit awards for students who leave before the end of the programme will be as follows:
+- Modules and credits awarded to each module are the same in Years 1 and therefore, there will be an opportunity for students to 'step down' at this point. - The final opportunity for 'step down' will be at the end of year 2.
+At this point the students can progress to complete the hours and credits for a single award. - 3 Exit awards for students who leave before the end of the programme will be as follows: